- Optimizely Web Experimentation

 A/B Testing is the least complex method of evaluating a page design and is helpful in various situations.

-It is important to note that even though many design elements are changed in this kind of A/B test, only the impact of the design on each page's business goal is tracked, not individual components.
+Even though many design elements are changed in this kind of A/B test, only the impact of the design on each page's business goal is tracked, not individual components.

 Advantages